Is there something in the water turning the brains of retired generals into mush?

 But egregious belligerency aside, the embrace of outright conspiracy theories is deeply alarming, especially given the prominence with which retired generals are held in American civil society — at least, when they do things that are in the service of the status quo, like speaking out in defense of civil-military relations.

-Luckily, there’s a relatively easy solution to the problem of insane conspiracy-mindedness among America’s top generals: instead of letting them speaking and worrying about what comes out of their mouth, it would be wise to generally not listen.
+Luckily, there’s a relatively easy solution to the problem of insane conspiracy-mindedness among America’s top generals: instead of letting them continue speaking and worrying about what comes out of their mouth, it would be wise to generally not listen.
 As Carl Forsling previously noted for Task & Purpose, the era of senior military officials as cable news pundits needs to come to a close for everyone’s sake.

-“It’s not about knowledge, but about the immense and disproportionate esteem the American public invests in the military,” as Forsling wrote.
+“It’s not about knowledge, but about the immense and disproportionate esteem the American public invests in the military,” Forsling wrote.
 “They extend that same excessive adulation to retired senior leaders.
 If the military is full of heroes, then the leaders of those heroes must have some kind of superhuman wisdom.
 Politicians in particular love to leverage that built-in credibility.”

 If Flynn, Tata, and McInerney are proof of anything, it’s that the number of stars on your shoulders aren’t immediately proportional to your intelligence — in their case, far from it.
 But more importantly, it’s a lesson about America’s obsession with military expertise in the form of rank and responsibility rather than real-world wisdom and experience.